opendr-eu/opendr/projects/opendr_ws/src/opendr_perception/README.md

    - `-f or --fps FPS`: data fps (default=`10`)
    - `-d or --dataset_path DATASET_PATH`: path to a dataset (default=`/MOT`)
    - `-ks or --mot20_subsets_path MOT20_SUBSETS_PATH`: path to MOT20 subsets (default=`../../src/opendr/perception/object_tracking_2d/datasets/splits/nano_mot20.train`)

-You can inspect [the node](./scripts/image_dataset.py) and modify it to your needs for other image datasets.

 ### Point Cloud Dataset ROS Node